 The public seems to revel at the first hint of a wholesome star-type beginning to go supernova.
 It means column inches for the journos, renewed copyright opportunities for the paps, repetitive strain injury for the bloggers, declarations of undying love from diehard fans and blunt tweets from Seth Rogen.

-From a career perspective, if the immigration authorities take an interest, Bieber could face deportation from the US and refused re-entry, which could which could either martyr him or propel him to obscurity.
-Either way, he needs to have a strong legal team around him that can knock some sense into him and will actually help to protect what is still left of his name before Bieber destroys it all together.
+From a career perspective, if the immigration authorities take an interest, Bieber could face deportation from the US and refuse re-entry, which could which could either martyr him or propel him to obscurity.
+Either way, he needs to have a strong legal team around him that can knock some sense into him and will actually help to protect what is still left of his name before Bieber destroys it altogether.